hathora/builder/docs/README.md

 # Hathora

-Hathora is a framework for building multiplayer games and other realtime applications with a focus on development experience.
+> A multiplayer game framework

-### Features
+## Features

-Hathora comes out of the box with the following features so that developers don't have to think about them:
+Hathora comes with the following features out of the box:

 - Networking (state synchronization and RPC, efficient binary serialization)
 - Authentication